FarinaMatteo/siv-project/README.md

 ## What's inside this repo?
 Different proposed techniques are provided within different python files.
 - The default implementation inside __main.py__  uses gray scale frame differencing in order to segment the foreground and the background;
-- An improved implementation can be found in __main_hsv.py__ , where the HSV colorspace is leveraged in order to take into account the contribution of both brightness and saturation to segment the background and the foreground;
+- An improved implementation can be found in __hsv.py__ , where the HSV colorspace is leveraged in order to take into account the contribution of both brightness and saturation to segment the background and the foreground;
-- A customizable implementation in __main_trackbars.py__ lets users interactively configure proper values for the thresholds related to the saturation and the brightness masks.
+- A customizable implementation in __trackbars.py__ lets users interactively configure proper values for the thresholds related to the saturation and the brightness masks.
+- A latter script allows to use the Optical Flow theory in order to keep track of the foreground mask over time.
+This can be found in __hsv_optflow.py__.

 ## Run the code
 [INSERT FURTHER EXPLANATIONS HERE]